There’s no perfect answer to how often you should send an email newsletter. It depends on your subscriber list, content, and many other factors.

 But if you have nothing new to promote and just want to say hello, consider adding personal updates or behind-the-scenes content.
 This way, your newsletter will feel more like a conversation than a sales pitch.

 If you have a lot of content to share, you might want to send more frequent emails.
-However, if you have nothing to say, a monthly update will suffice.
+However, a monthly update will suffice if you have nothing to say.

 Think about your inbox.
-How often do you get emails from brands and businesses that you’re subscribed to?
+How often do you get emails from brands and businesses you subscribe to?

 Put yourself in your subscribers’ shoes.
 How often would you like to hear from you?

-If you don’t have anything special to share, it’s probably best to work on something else.
-You don’t want to bombard your subscribers with a bunch of random emails that don’t provide value.
-They’ll just start to ignore you.
+If you have nothing special to share, working on something else is probably best.
+You don’t want to bombard your subscribers with random emails that don’t provide value; They’ll start to ignore you.

-Alternatively, if your email open and click-through rates are low, that’s a sign that your subscribers are not very engaged with your content.
-In that case, you might want to consider sending fewer emails and find ways to make your content more engaging.
+Alternatively, if your email open rate and click-through rates are low, that’s a sign that your subscribers are not very engaged with your content.
+In that case, you might consider sending fewer emails and finding ways to make your content more engaging.

 Email open and click-through rates are just one way to measure engagement.
 You can also look at other metrics, like how many people unsubscribe from your emails or how many people mark your emails as spam.

-To find the right frequency for your email newsletter, start by testing different frequencies with a small group of subscribers.
-Once you’ve found a frequency that works well, you can scale up to your entire list.
+To find the right frequency for your email newsletter, test different frequencies with a small group of subscribers.
+Once you’ve found a good newsletter frequency, you can scale up to your entire list.